 Meet Kris Van Deuren.
-As part of the Global Corporate Security team, Kris leads Teva’s worldwide efforts to protect patients from potentially toxic fake drugs.
-He collaborates with international agencies to hunt down and dismantle billion dollar counterfeit drug operations.
+As part of the Global Corporate Security team, Kris leads Teva’s worldwide efforts to protect patients from potentially toxic fake medicines.
+He collaborates with international agencies to hunt down and dismantle billion dollar counterfeit medicine operations.

 My job has changed a lot.
 When I first started, most of my work focused on dealing with issues in individual countries.
 Now, most of my time is spent dealing with cross-border online activity.
 It’s estimated that 97% of online pharmacies are unauthorised and more and more websites are springing up all the time3.
 It’s become a much more complex task and we’re increasingly investigating online trading and multinational incidents with high risks both for patients and for us as a company.

 Most patients don’t know that the pharmaceutical website they are using is fake.
 These websites can be so sophisticated that it’s sometimes hard for even IT specialists to see through them.
 On the other hand, some patients are aware that when they buy something very cheaply online it might be dodgy so they’ll ask us if the product is safe.
 But they’re often reluctant to disclose the websites they bought medicines from because it might be an illegal purchase in their country.

 I’ve seen ‘shopping malls’ where virtually all the medicines being sold were counterfeit.
 I was on a field trip in one country and saw stalls two to three metres wide packed with counterfeit medicines.
 The ones we saw on that day didn’t pose a serious health risk as they weren’t selling life-saving medicine, just medication for a runny nose which either had the same active ingredient as the legitimate product or none at all.
 However, counterfeit medicines can carry serious health risks and they can contribute to the rise of medicine-resistant diseases.